All Episodes

 It's essentially coming from the right brain.

-But in this case, She was totally and completely congruent.
+But in this case, she was totally and completely congruent.

 She had to get the message over to me as fast as she could.

-In other words, I'm thinking of the phrase, the house is on fire.
+I understand that, but how physically, in other words, I'm thinking of the phrase, the house is on fire.

 Right.

-Uh, it just simply isn't.
+It just simply isn't.

 Now, reverse speech, everybody, is a precise reversal.